AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 ### Security

 Both SDS and OMF use the same authentication mechanism when connecting to OCS, so neither is inherently more secure.
 Always follow best practices for security as outlined in [Identity and access management](xref:id-access-mgmt).
-SDS APIs give callers the flexibility to specify an Access Control List (ACL), whereas Types and Streams created through OMF messages use the default ACL of the collection.
+SDS APIs give callers the flexibility to specify an Access Control List (ACL), whereas types and streams created through OMF messages use the default ACL of the collection.

 ### Performance